Pavel Izmailov

 Contact: pi390@nyu.edu, Twitter

+In 2023, I defended my PhD in Computer Science at NYU, under the supervision of Andrew Gordon Wilson.
 In years 2017–2019 I was a PhD student in Operations Research and Information Engineering at Cornell University, after which I received an MSc degree and transferred to NYU.
 I received a BSc in applied math and computer science from the faculty of Computational Mathematics and Cybernetics of Lomonosov Moscow State University, where I was working at the Bayesian Methods Research Group under supervision of Dmitry Vetrov and Dmitry Kropotov.

 In the summer of 2019 I completed a research internship at Amazon AWS in Palo Alto, working with Bernie Wang and Alex Smola.
 In the summer of 2020 I worked with Matt Hoffman at Google AI.
 Between June 2021 and February 2022 I worked with Alex Alemi and Ben Poole at Google as a research intern and a student researcher.
 In the summer of 2022 I worked with Lucas Beyer and Simon Kornblith at Google Brain.